spec-framework/documentation/book.md

-Not that this method is optional\.
+Note that this method is optional\.

 ###  *defaultSpec* the View  <sub>the MVP Presenter</sub>